Shailendra2021/capacitor-quick-actions/README.md

 ## Preparation
 Modify your `AppDelegate.swift`:
-1. Add `import CapacitorQuickActions` to the top of the file.
+1. Add `import TlcCapacitorQuickActions` to the top of the file.
 2. Add `application function` to the bottom of the file:
 ```swift
 func application(_ application: UIApplication, performActionFor shortcutItem: UIApplicationShortcutItem, completionHandler: @escaping (Bool) -> Void) {